"Mariners' Response to 9/11"

 The 9/11 evacuation - greater than Dunkirk - and other stories

-A book is released, American Dunkirk, about the waterborne evacuation aspect.
-The book was written, after sustained research, by the Directors of the Disaster Research Center at the University of Delaware.
+In 2016, a book was released, American Dunkirk, about the waterborne evacuation.
+This book was written after years of research by the Directors of the Disaster Research Center at the University of Delaware.
 The Center's focus is improving emergency response and understanding human behavior in emergencies.

-In March, our President Carolina Salguero spoke on a panel at the AIANY (she starts at 47:50) and emphasized that post hurricane Sandy waterfront planning should reflect the lessons of 9/11, saying "we need to re-portify as we fortify."
+March 2016, our President Carolina Salguero spoke on a panel at the AIANY (she starts at 47:50) and emphasized that post- Sandy resiliency planning should not erase the lessons of 9/11, saying "we need to re-portify as we fortify."
 The resiliency plan for lower Manhattan, the Big U, is essentially a wall, and ports are apertures.
 NYC needs resiliency (flood protection) measures that have apertures.

 On 9/11, local mariners were responsible for an evacuation greater than Dunkirk--between 350,000 and 500,000 people were transported from lower Manhattan by boat in just 9 hours.
 In contrast, the evacuation of Dunkirk took 9 days to move just under 350,000.